Neil Earle bio

 Transferred to Pasadena, California in 1993 with his wife of 43 years, Susan, Neil Earle coordinated all the overseas publications of his denomination as well as serving as Senior Editor with a full-time writing load.
 Many of his articles touched on the theme of history such as “The Hinge of Fate (1939-1989),” “The Battle of Britain 40 Years Later” and “V-E- Day: A Warning to the West (1985).”

 In 1992 he earned a Master of Arts in American History from the University of Toronto and a Master of Arts degree in Theology at Fuller Seminary in Pasadena, CA in 1998.
-Since then he has taken numerous classes in English and current events at UCLA and has taught American History as an adjunct at Citrus College (Glendora, CA) and presently teaches Church History online at Grace Communion Seminary.
+Since then he has taken numerous classes in English and current events at UCLA and has taught American History as an adjunct at Citrus College (Glendora, California) and presently teaches Church History online at Grace Communion Seminary.

 Neil Earle has presented at conferences called by ACSUS (The Association of Canadian Studies in the United States) and the Western Social Science Association.
 His MA thesis on the peace movement of the 1920s was published in Church and State (winter, 1998) and he was asked to complete a book on the history of his adopted city, Duarte, CA, finished in 2009 and titled Images of America: Duarte.
 He has been printed in such publications as the “Journal of Canadian Studies,” “Popular Culture Studies” and the monograph Slippery Pastimes, the last relating to the popularity of ice hockey.